 Other cytoplasmic structures are not considered by other references as ”organelles” because they are bound by a single membrane only in contrast to the aforementioned organelles that are double-membraned.
 For example, lysosomes and vacuoles are not considered by some references as organelles but cytoplasmic structures based on the account above.
 Lysosomes are single-membraned structures containing various digestive enzymes, and thus, are involved in intracellular digestion.
 Vacuoles, in turn, are membrane-bound vesicles involved in intracellular secretion, excretion, storage, and digestion.
-Similarly, ribosomes are not an organelle but nonetheless are vital cytoplasmic structures found in eukaryotic cells.
+Similarly, ribosomes are not an organelle but cytoplasmic structures.

 A prokaryotic cell lacks the typical membrane-bound organelles present in a eukaryotic cell.
 Nevertheless, it may possess certain organellar-like structures such as carboxysome (a protein-shell compartment for carbon fixation in some bacteria), chlorosome (a light-harvesting complex in green sulfur bacteria), and magnetosome (found in magnetotactic bacteria), and thylakoid (in some cyanobacteria).
 It also has a nucleosome, which is not a double-membraned structure but a region in the prokaryotic cell containing nuclear material.

 The mitochondria and plastids have their own DNA (referred to as extranuclear DNA to distinguish it from the DNA found inside the nucleus).
-These organelles are semi-autonomous and because of this they are suggested to have originated from endosymbiotic bacteria according to the endosymbiotic theory.
+These organelles are semi-autonomous.
+Because of this, they are presumed to have come from endosymbiotic bacteria (according to the Endosymbiotic theory).

 Growth and metabolism